 The same-game parlay is the most popular product sportsbooks have launched in the past decade, and it is also the highest-margin one.
 A typical SGP carries 15 to 25 percent hold, sometimes higher.
 That is roughly five times the tax of a regular spread bet.
 And yet bettors hammer them, because they look fun, they pay big, and the screen is colorful.
-This article unpacks how SGPs are actually priced, why correlation matters more than the legs themselves, and the narrow windows where SGPs are not just a fun stake but actually a +EV one.
+This guide unpacks how SGPs are actually priced, why correlation matters more than the legs themselves, and the narrow windows where SGPs are not just a fun stake but actually a +EV one.

 What an SGP actually is